 by Ms. Black Hollywood

-Today, Alan is taking us on set with him as he works on his latest film “The Laser Effect” directed and written by Tashaun Stanfill-Perry of Sir Brael Entertainment and starring Honour Drew, Alyse Hamilton and Stanfill-Perry.
+Alan is taking us back to the set of his latest film “The Laser Effect” directed and written by Tashaun Stanfill-Perry of Sir Brael Entertainment and starring Honour Drew, Alyse Hamilton and Stanfill-Perry.

-Ty Laser is a high school star athlete who goes thru astronomical turmoil in order to reach his goal of becoming a professional. – From “The Laser Effect” IMDb page.
+Ty Laser is a high school star athlete who goes thru astronomical turmoil in order to reach his goal ofbecoming professional. – From “The Laser Effect” IMDb page.

 Let’s Get to Work!